teacher-tta/National-Youth-Tech-Championship-2026/README.md

 # National Youth Tech Championship 2026

-This repository contains the code and setup tutorials used for the **National Youth Tech Championship 2026** robotics project.
+This repository contains the code and setup tutorials used for the **National Youth Tech Championship 2026** robotics challenge.

 The project focuses on using **Python and computer vision** to enable a robot to perform **image recognition tasks**.